aphp/edsnlp/docs/user-guide/normalisation.md

 This example above shows that the normalisation scheme works on two axes: non-destructive text modification and exclusion of tokens.
 The two are independent: a matcher can use the `NORM` attribute but keep excluded tokens, and conversely, match on `TEXT` while ignoring excluded tokens.

-### New lines

-The `endlines` pipeline classifies newline characters as actual end of lines or mere spaces.
-In the latter case, the token is removed from the normalised document.

-See the [dedicated documentation](endlines.md) for more detail.

 ## Usage